akperkins/Game-of-thrones-trivia/README.md

 # Game Of Thrones Trivia App  [![Google Play](http://developer.android.com/images/brand/en_generic_rgb_wo_45.png)](https://play.google.com/store/apps/details?id=com.GameOfThrones.Trivia)

-A few trivia apps that I built for the Android market.

 As you can probably already tell, I am pretty big geek that loves trivia about my favorite pieces of fiction.
 I also love building software.
 Combine these two hobbies and you get this FOSS repo.
 I hope to eventually build high quality trivia apps for every one of my favorite shows (Game Of Thrones, Breaking Bad, Walking Dead :-) )

 Feel free to help.
+No fan should have to live without a fantastic trivia app any longer! :-)

 ## Contributing